 It's more than one question, and it almost resembles an interrogation, only friendlier.

-The questions target to look at your behaviours in given conditions whereby the conditions are very relevant to your role and to the companies' environment, mission, etc.
+The questions target to look at your behaviors in given conditions whereby the conditions are very relevant to your role and to the companies' environment, mission, etc.

 See...